pareshsutariya/adhiveshan-grading-ui/_requirements.md

 Roles:

-- Use caption "Judge" rather than "Proctor"
+- [x] Use caption "Judge" rather than "Judge"
 - new Role: Result Committee

 Participants: